cvmfs/docker-graphdriver/daemon/README.md

 The goal of convert is to actually create the thin images starting from the regular one.

-In order to convert we iterate for every desiderata.
+In order to convert we iterate for every wish in the wish list.

-In general, some desiderata will be already converted while others will need to be converted ex-novo.
+In general, some wish will be already converted while others will need to be converted ex-novo.

-The first step is then to check if the desiderata is already been converted.
+The first step is then to check if the wish is already been converted.
 In order to do this check, we download the input image manifest and check against the internal database if the input image digest is already been converted, if it is we can safely skip such conversion.